CRFO/Docker_Container_For_Flask_App/README.md

 To execute only the Flask app:
-- docker build --tag <schedulefyi flask app> --no-cache .
+- docker build --tag schedulefyi --no-cache .
-- docker run -p 5002:5000 <schedulefyi flask app>
+- docker run -p 5002:5000 schedulefyi
+(where schedulefyi is the flask app)

 ## Go to http://0.0.0.0:5002/ in browser